amoschen-ygtq/ygtasolutions_com/content/learn/serverless-integration-for-large-language-model-llm-using-aws-lambda/04-summarize-web-content-using-ollama/index.md

 date: '2025-09-13'
 draft: false
 title: '4 - Summarize Web Content using Ollama'

-description: "Use a prompt to summarize web content."
+description: "Build a modular Python app for web scraping and AI summarization with BeautifulSoup and Ollama."
-summary: "Summarize plain text extracted from HTML into a structured Markdown content."
+summary: "This guide shows how to create a modular Python application for web scraping and AI summarization using BeautifulSoup and Ollama.
+It covers organizing scraper and chat services into a reusable module, integrating them in a main script, and generating summaries from online content."

-tags: ["BeautifulSoup4", "Ollama"]
+tags: ["python-development", "web-scraping", "ollama", "modular-apps", "ai-integration"]
 ---

 ## Overview

-Distill the actual content from plain text version of a website and structure it nicely in Markdown format.
+Unlock the power of web scraping and AI summarization by building a modular Python application to efficiently process and summarize online content.

 ## Services